subhan633/university-admission-chatbot/README.md

 source venv/bin/activate

 3️⃣ Install dependencies:
 bash
 Copy
 Edit
 pip install -r requirements.txt

 4️⃣ Run the Flask app:
 bash
 Copy
 Edit
 python app.py

-5️⃣ Open your browser and go to:
+5️⃣ Open your browser and go to: cpp

-cpp
 Copy
 Edit
 http://127.0.0.1:5000/

+🛠 Technologies Used
+Python 🐍
+Flask 🌶
+HTML, CSS (Bootstrap)
+JavaScript (for smooth scrolling & typing animations)

+🎯 Future Scope
+✅ Integration with LLaMA, GPT-4, or Gemini models for advanced conversations ✅ Deployment on Render/Heroku/Vercel for online access ✅ Database integration for persistent chat history

+📩 Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+📜 License
+This project is for educational and portfolio purposes.
+Adapt as needed for your use cases.